Fostamatinib: History

 Fostamatinib was approved for medical use in the United States in April 2018.

 The U.S. Food and Drug Administration (FDA) approved fostamatinib based on evidence from two identical, double-blind, placebo-controlled clinical trials, FIT-1 (NCT02076399) and FIT-2 (NCT02076412) of 150 adults with persistent or chronic ITP who had an insufficient response to previous treatment, which included corticosteroids, immunoglobulins, splenectomy, and/or a thrombopoietin receptor agonist.
 Participants were allowed to continue previous ITP treatment during the trial.
 Patients were randomized 2:1 to fostamatinib (100 mg orally twice daily) or placebo twice daily for 24 weeks.

 Dose could be escalated to 150 mg orally twice daily after one month.
 The benefit of fostamatinib was assessed based on the percentage of participants who achieved and maintained the pre-determined platelet count between treatment weeks 14 to 24 in fostamatinib and placebo groups respectively.
 The FIT-1 trial was conducted at 35 sites in Australia, Canada, Denmark, Hungary, Italy, Netherlands, the United Kingdom, and the United States.
 The FIT-2 trial was conducted at 23 sites in Austria, Bulgaria, Czech Republic, Germany, Norway, Poland, Romania, and Spain.

 The FDA granted the application for fostamatinib an orphan drug designation and granted the approval of Tavalisse to Rigel Pharmaceuticals.

 Fostamatinib was approved for medical use in the European Union in January 2020.

+Synthesis

+A large scale synthetic route to fostamatinib has been reported by Rigel Pharmaceuticals and is outlined below:

+The halogenation of 5-fluorouracil [51-21-8] (1) with phosphoryl chloride at high temperature gave 2,4-dichloro-5-fluoropyrimidine [2927-71-1] (2).
+Regioselective reaction with one equivalent of 6-amino-2,2-dimethyl-4H-pyrido[3,2-b][1,4]oxazin-3-one [1002726-62-6] (3) gave pyrimidine [575484-83-2] (4).
+Substituting the remaining chlorine with 3,4,5-trimethoxyaniline [24313-88-0] (5) gave Tamatinib [841290-80-0] (6).
+Alkylation with Di-tert-butyl (chloromethyl) phosphate [229625-50-7] (7) under basic conditions gave [901119-38-8] (8). {The phosphate was prepared in a single step from chloromethyl sulfurochloridate and potassium di-t-butyl phosphate.}.
+Heating with acetic acid facilitated t-butyl cleavage and precipitation of phosphonic acid (9) as an acetic acid solvate.